root-systems/handbook/agreements/financial_agreement.md

 ###Retainers/Maintanance Agreements
 A fixed monthly sum paying for us to update, refactor and slowly develop the code base.

+###Saas
+We get paid a subscription for a hosted service we provide.

 ##Expenses
 Money flowing away from the pod happens as follows